Waldmeister: Act 1

 The apprentice foresters are on a hunting trip to the mill in the forest with the singer Pauline and her friends when they are surprised by the rain and get completely drenched.
 They are given dry clothes by the miller boys and maids of foreman Martin for a good price.
 Professor Müller, who is applying for a job at the forest academy and botanizing in the forest, is also driven into the mill by the rain.
 He meets the cute Jeanne, Pauline's travel companion, whom he likes and who, like everything that interests him, takes photographs of, because he always has his small photographic apparatus with him.
 He also is given dry clothes by Martin, namely the work clothes of the miller, who is in town and is only expected back in the evening.
 Gerius' strict master forester Tymoleon followed the apprentice foresters who undertook the trip without his permission and wants to surprise them here.
-Pauline, in the miller's dress, saves the eleven by coquettishly captivating Tymoleon and tempting him to kiss her.
-Müller conscientiously takes photos of this, and the Eleven take the opportunity make fun of their superiors kissing.
+Pauline, in the miller's dress, saves the apprentices by coquettishly captivating Tymoleon and tempting him to kiss her.
+Müller conscientiously takes photos of this, and the apprentices take the opportunity of making fun of their superior's kissing.
 Tymoleon is very embarrassed.
-He feels immoral cause he fancies Freda, the daughter of the district captain Heffele, who is just as pretty as she is rich.
+He feels immoral because he fancies Freda, the daughter of the district captain Heffele, who is just as pretty as she is rich.
 He therefore turns a blind eye and talks with Professor Müller, whom he thinks to be the miller.